Maskless Uber Passengers Assault, Cough On, Pepper Spray Driver After He Refuses Them Service

 Uber confirmed the incident and in an email to KPIX 5 said, “The behavior seen in the video is appalling.
 The rider no longer has access to Uber.”

-San Francisco police said the driver was able to regain possession of his phone from the woman and the three women fled after the attack.MORE NEWS: COVID Reopening: San Francisco Unified Reveals More Details Of April Reopening
+San Francisco police said the driver was able to regain possession of his phone from the woman and the three women fled after the attack.MORE NEWS: Sana Clara Police Arrest 2 Women In $100K Identity Theft Scheme, Over 100 Potential Victims

 Anyone with information about the incident was asked to call the SFPD Tip Line at 1-415-575-4444 or Text a Tip to TIP411 and begin the text message with SFPD.